 Recently, the level of concern over the number of vaping-related illnesses and fatalities has increased.

 The main plus point surrounding vaping and e-cigarettes is the fact it isn’t as bad as smoking!
 It isn’t a high bar.
 An estimated 1,300 people die in the United States from a tobacco-smoking related illness every single day.
 The World Health Organization says that tobacco kills up to 8 million people annually.

 Therefore, e-cigarettes are probably healthier, primarily because they don’t kill over 20,000 people each day.
 However, vaping possibly kills, too.
-As of January 2020, the CDC reported 60 vaping-related deaths in 27 states plus D.C.
-It said there were over 2,700 hospitalizations regarding the vaping lung illness outbreak.
+In fact, to date the CDC has reported 60 vaping-related deaths and claimed there have been over 2,700 hospitalizations regarding the vaping lung illness outbreak.

 Should Vaping Now Carry a Public Health Warning?

 In September 2019, a teenager named Anthony Mayo went to the hospital.
 He became seriously ill and found it almost impossible to breathe because solidified vape oil filled his lungs.
 He is from the Pennsylvanian town of Erie.
 According to his father, Keith, the 19-year old has vaped for two years.
 While he mainly used flavored oils, he occasionally dabbled in liquid THC.